AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/String functions.md

         str_expandtabs: this is string
         ```

-    -   Example 2: This example converts the `\t` character in the center string into a space character.
+    -   Example 2: Convert `\t` in the center string to space characters.

         Raw log entry: